Jump to Video and Slides

 Accessible PDFs

-Since the Title II ADA accessibility requirements for websites and mobile apps specifically deals with documents created after the compliance deadlines, you do not necessarily need to retrofit older PDFs on your website.
-In theory you can begin by creating new accessible documents and turn them into PDFs.
+The good news is since the Title II ADA accessibility requirements for websites and mobile apps specifically deals with documents created after the compliance deadlines, you do not necessarily need to retrofit or replace older PDFs on your website.
+This mainly refers to PDFs that are there for archival purposes only, and not intended to be actively used (including for research) in the future.

 However, there may be time you want to take an existing PDF and check/update the document’s accessibility.
 There are several tools for that process.